blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/CIE Standard Observer.md

 The cut offs at the short and long wavelengths were chosen somewhat arbitrarily.
 The human eye can actually see upto 810 nm, but with a sensitivity that is thousands of times less than that for green light.

 This created a problem with the $2\degree$ colour mapping function that contributions of shorter blue wavelengths were underestimated.
-This led to the development of more perceptually linear [[Uniform Colour Spaces]].
+This led to the development of more perceptually linear [Uniform Colour Spaces](Uniform%20Colour%20Spaces.md).
 There were also corrections by Judd (1951) and Vos (1978) without deviating from the original methodology.

 ### Analytical Approximation
 The functions were distributed as a discrete lookup table by the CIE.
 But table lookup can be impractical for some computational tasks.
 Instead, they can also be approximated as a sum of Gaussian functions (Refer Wikipedia).

 ## Derivation of the CIE XYZ colour matching functions
-It is mentioned here: [[CIE 1931 XYZ Colour Space]]
+It is mentioned here: [CIE 1931 XYZ Colour Space](CIE%201931%20XYZ%20Colour%20Space.md)